 - for serving boiled rice

-- In a large stock pot, over medium high heat, add the vegetable oil.
+- In a large stock pot or Dutch oven, over medium high heat, add the vegetable oil.
 Saute the onions, garlic, ginger and scallions.

 - Add the fish sauce.
 Then add the pork cubes.
 Brown the pork for about five minutes to seal in the flavors.